chadvidovcich/Poemkemon/README.md

     - I used issues, feature branches and Pull Requests along the way to keep track of my progress.

 I wanted to expand my technology knowledge by using new tools for this project.
-Google OAuth 2.0 and handlebars had well-written documentation that made them easy to work with.
+Google OAuth 2.0 and handlebars were new and had well-written documentation that made them easy to work with.
-In the future, I'd like to add the ability to sort issues by status, user, and date.
-This would make the UX faster and easier.